Nursing Foot Care

 Technology Requirements

 Programs at Assiniboine have certain technology requirements.
 Students require access to computer devices at home and may be required to bring these on campus when instructed.
-Refer to assiniboine.net/tech for more detailed information about the requirements for this program.
+For more details, see At-Home Computing.

 Courses & Costs